pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

-# Creation of VM from Maketplace Image
+# Setup the Lab Environment

 ## Introduction